The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 Important Contact Information

 It is important to be able to confirm your safety in emergency situations.
-Please make sure your contacts in the United States have telephone numbers and emails for the Fulbright program in the United States and your host country.
+Please make sure your contacts in the United States have the telephone numbers and emails for the Fulbright program in the United States and your host country.

-Keep a contact list for local assistance in your cell phone, and a hard copy in your wallet and at home, including the phone number of your point of contact at the Fulbright Commission or the Public Affairs Section at the U.S. Embassy, colleagues at your host institution, and fellow Fulbrighters in-country.
+Keep a contact list for local assistance in your cell phone, and a hard copy in your wallet and at home.
+Including the phone number of your point of contact at the Fulbright Commission or the Public Affairs Section at the U.S. Embassy, colleagues at your host institution, and fellow Fulbrighters in-country.

 The primary emergency contact for Fulbrighters abroad will be the Fulbright Commission or the U.S. Embassy in the host country.
 Your IIE Fulbright Advisor should also be notified in an emergency situation.

 Fulbrighters can also contact the American Citizens Services “duty officer” at the nearest U.S. Embassy or Consulate, including during non-business hours.
-Fulbright grantees are reminded that English-speaking counselors are available at all hours at ASPE ASSIST.
-As ASPE ASSIST is a confidential service, you may also want to advise your point of contact at the Commission or Embassy about your situation at the same time.
+Fulbright grantees are reminded that English-speaking counselors are available at all hours at ASPE Assist.
+As ASPE Assist is a confidential service, you may also want to advise your point of contact at the Commission or Embassy about your situation at the same time.
 They will direct you to further resources that can help.

 ASPE Assist Support Hotline: This 24-hour hotline is a resource for U.S. Fulbrighters overseas, providing immediate, professional help with virtually any type of personal concern or problem they may experience.
-ASPE Assist can be reached any time at +1-833-963-1269 and offers confidential counselling and support service designed for American grantees experiencing crisis, such as health issues (including mental health), stress, cultural adjustment challenges, and advice regarding sexual harassment, assault and other crimes.
+ASPE Assist can be reached any time at: +1-833-963-1269 and offers confidential counselling and support service designed for American grantees experiencing crisis, such as health issues (including mental health), stress, cultural adjustment challenges, and advice regarding sexual harassment, assault and other crimes.

 Resources for family members: Family members can contact the U.S. Department of State’s Overseas Citizens Services at any time regarding their Fulbright grantee abroad.